m-one-w/M1WEngine/docs/specSheet.md

 ## Objective
-The main objective of Lunk, the player character, is to do what he wants and do it when he wants.
+The main objective of Lunk, the player character, is to complete the level specific objective before the player character gets [bored](#boredom-meter).
-The secondary objective is for Lunk to not do what he does not want to do.
+The secondary objective is for the player to get the highest score possible while playing each level.

 Lunk positive interactions:
 * Lunk wants to crush his enemies.
 * Lunk wants to save the damsels.

+Positive interactions will result in:
+* add gameplay time to the Player's [Boredom Meter](#boredom-meter)
+* add to the Player's [High Score](#high-score)
+* an affirmative grunt of approval from the player character

 Lunk negative interactions:
 * fall off the map, reappear somewhere random
 * crush damsel
 * ingest non-tasty things

+Negative interaction will result in:
+* removing gameplay time from the player's [Boredom Meter](#boredom-meter)
+* angry chat boxes from the player's character complaining and being distracting
+  * this will be increased in intensity as more negative interactions are completed

 ## Game Flow
 There will be a dynamic amount of enemies on the map based on difficulty.